 Similarly to other Work to Residence visa types, when applying for a LTSSL visa you will include

-- documents confirming your identity and the fact that you are aged 55 or younger
+- documents confirming your identity and acceptable age, which should be 55 or younger;

-- evidence of your compliance with all the laws of all the countries you have ever lived in long enough (that will include, for example, criminal record checks from the police or Ministry of Justice)
+- evidence of your compliance with all the laws of all the countries you have ever lived in long enough.
+It may include, for example, for example, criminal record checks from the police or Ministry of Justice;

-- documentation confirming your qualification meets the necessary requirements for your proposed job, as they are set forth in LTSSL
+- documentation confirming your qualification meets the necessary requirements for your proposed job, as set forth in LTSSL;

 - a sine-qua-non occupational registration, in the event it is specified in the description of your job in the list.